damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 ## Continuous Deployment

-**[Continuous Deployment][cdp]** is a software development practice in which every code change goes through the entire pipeline and is put **into production automatically**, resulting in many production deployments every day.
+**[Continuous Deployment][cdp]** is a software development practice in which every code change goes through the entire pipeline and is put **into production immediately**, resulting in many production deployments every day.
 It does everything that Continuous Delivery does, but the process is fully automated, there's no human intervention at all.

 For example, our website [about.GitLab.com], is **continuously deployed**.
 We commit multiple times a day to feature-branches, and every push triggers a [parallel][doc-stages] test and build.
-Therefore, every time we merge to the `master` branch (and we do that a lot, every day), the code is **tested**, **built**, and **deployed** to the production [environment][env], passing through the entire [pipeline][com-pipe].
+Every time we merge to the `master` branch (and we do that a lot, every day), the code is **tested**, **built**, and **deployed** to the production [environment][env], passing through the entire [pipeline][com-pipe].
 There's no further manual action that triggers the deployment: it is an automated process, controlled by GitLab CI.

-Other great examples of companies that adopted Continuous Deployment are [Flickr] and [Etsy].
-Both deploy multiple times a day.

 ## From idea to production with GitLab

-Our Head of Product, [Mark Pundsack], created a demonstration which illustrates an use-case of our built-in capabilities with **GitLab CI**, **Continuous Deployment**, and **[Container Registry]** together, to develop **faster from idea to production**.
+Our Head of Product, [Mark Pundsack], created a demonstration which illustrates our built-in capabilities with **GitLab CI**, **Continuous Deployment**, and **[Container Registry]** together, to develop **faster from idea to production**.